wilton2182/DevelopingDataProducts-ShinyApp/README.md

 # DevelopingDataProducts-ShinyApp
 mtcars Explorer is the Shiny app code for part 1 of the project for Developing Data Products.

-The app is deployed on shinyapps.io at https://wilton2182.shinyapps.io/DevelopingDataProducts-ShinyApp and this repo contains the ui.R and server.R files of the shiny app.
+The app is deployed on [shinyapps.io](https://wilton2182.shinyapps.io/DevelopingDataProducts-ShinyApp) and this repo contains the ui.R and server.R files of the shiny app.
 The app has a Help tab that gives an overview of the app.
 That same help text is shown below.

 There is a [R Presentation in RPubs](https://rpubs.com/dpwilt57/111396) that describes the app including R functions used to generate the output.
 There is also a [slidify presentation](https://wilton2182.github.io/mtcars-Explorer-slidify/index.html#1) in github.
 The slidify presentation is the one submitted for the project, and the code for that presentation is also available in [github](https://github.com/wilton2182/mtcars-Explorer-slidify/tree/gh-pages).